chandler37/givegivegave/README.md

 regarding running `bundle install`, `bundle exec rake db:create`, `bundle exec rake db:migrate`, `bundle exec rails server`, `git push heroku my_topic_branch:master`, etc.

 For seeing your heroku logs you might like to install the free papertrail add-on.
+You can use the CLI to see your logs with `heroku addons:open papertrail`.

 If you are on OS X you can use homebrew and rbenv to install ruby.